-- The Faculty adopts the Academic Standards of the National Authority for Quality Assurance and Accreditation of Education (NAQAAE) NARS 2009 in a faculty council on 12/3/2012. - NARS 2009 was previously discussed and adopted in all departments' councils. - Comparative study between graduate attributes and ILOs of pharmacy program (Bylaw 2006) versus NARS 2009 is available as attached extension. - In April 2017, NAQAAE accredited a new version for Competency-Based NARS, so the faculty started to take an action towards NARS 2017. - Competency-Based NARS 2017 was discussed and adopted in all departments' councils and finally adopted in a faculty council on 7/10/2019 - Gap Analysis between Pharmacy Program Bylaw 2006 & Competency-Based NARS 2017 was carried out by a committee in Quality Assurance Unit (QAU) composed of staff members from all departments. - The outcome of this meeting was an action plan which was accredited in a faculty council on 10/2/2020 - The action plan included updating teaching and learning strategy and assessment methods, to be in line with Competency-Based NARS 2017. - QAU started to organize workshops to train and increase the awareness of staff members about Competency-Based NARS 2017 and the updated teaching and learning strategy and assessment methods.

-- As a major procedure done by the committee of programs development was establishing a new bylaw aligned with NARS 2017 and it was approved by the committee of the Pharmaceutical Sector in September 2019. - All previous documents are available as external extensions.
+- The faculty adopts the Academic Standards of the National Authority for Quality Assurance and Accreditation of Education (NAQAAE) NARS 2009 in a faculty council on 12/3/2012. - NARS 2009 was previously discussed and adopted in all departments' councils. - In April 2017, NAQAAE accredited a new version for Competency-Based NARS, so the faculty started to taK - e an action toward NARS 2017. - Competency-Based NARS 2017 was discussed and adopted in all departments' councils and finally adopted in a faculty council on 7/10/2019. - The outcome of this meeting was an action plan which was accredited in a faculty council on 10/2/2020. - The action plan included updating teaching and learning strategy and assessment methods, to be in line with Competency-Based NARS 2017. - QAU started to organize workshops to train and increase the awareness of staff members about Competency-Based NARS 2017 and the updated teaching and learning strategy and assessment methods. - As a major procedure done by the committee of programs development was establishing a new bylaw aligned with NARS 2017 and it was approved by the committee of the Pharmaceutical Sector in September 2019. - All previous documents are available as external extensions.

-Graduate Attributes
+D. Graduate Attributes